kwaimind/useImageLoadState/README.md

 > A simple React hook for listening to image load/error states

-Built in Typescript with RxJS. `useImageLoad` listens for load and error events on the image class and returns their current state.
-RxJS unsubscribes all event listeners when the hook is unmounted.
+Built in Typescript. `useImageLoad` listens for load and error events on the image class and returns their current state.
+Also unsubscribes all event listeners when the hook is unmounted.

 ## Usage